chembl/EnsembleFlex/README.md

 PCA and UMAP, ...) and Biopython tools ().
 (Additionally, equivalent ProDy tools are provided via a command line script.).

-4. **Binding Site Analysis**: For binding site analysis the user has the option to perform a superposing on binding site residues only (recommended when there is domain movement shifting the binding site).
+4. **Binding Site Analysis** [optional]: For binding site analysis the user has the option to perform a superposing on binding site residues only (recommended when there is domain movement shifting the binding site).
 Again this is possible with Bio3D or ProDy.
 The user can also opt for using the globally superimposed structures (recommended in most minor-movement cases).

-5. **Flexibility Prediction**: Additionally, there is the option to perform flexibility prediction based on elastic network model Normal Mode Analysis
+5. **Flexibility Prediction** [optional]: Additionally, there is the option to perform flexibility prediction based on elastic network model Normal Mode Analysis
 (NMA), as well as Essential Site Scanning Analysis (ESSA) on the reference structure.

 ### File manifest